timcashmore/requisitions/README.md

 Also, .env file for client id and client secret from cpi service for loacl testing

+commit and sync to github will trigger devops flow (check job running and active first)

 ### Starting the generated app

 -   This app has been generated using the SAP Fiori tools - App Generator, as part of the SAP Fiori tools suite.
 In order to launch the generated app, simply run the following from the generated app root folder: